super-dainiu/siu/README.md

 There is no free lunch for PyTorch to unify all operands in both its repo and other repos in its eco-system.
 For example, the einops library currently has no intention to support torch.FX (See https://github.com/arogozhnikov/einops/issues/188).
 To support different PyTorch-based libraries without modifying source code, good practices can be to allow users to register their implementation to substitute the functions not supported by torch.FX, or to avoid entering incompatible submodules.

 ### siu.fx.symbolic_profile()

+``symbolic_profile`` is another important feature of Colossal-AI's auto-parallel system.
+Profiling DNN can be costly, as you need to allocate memory and execute on real devices.
+However, since the profiling requirements for auto-parallel is enough if we can detect when and where the intermediate activations (i.e. Tensor) are generated, we can profile the whole procedure without actually executing it. ``symbolic_profile``, as its name infers, profiles the whole network with symbolic information only.

 ```python
 with MetaTensorMode():
     model = MyModule().cuda()